Simon Calder

-Simon Calder (born 25 December 1955) is a freelance UK travel journalist and broadcaster.
+Simon Peter Richie Calder (born 25 December 1955) is a freelance English travel journalist and broadcaster.
 He works for various news and travel publications as well as being travel correspondent for The Independent.

 Biography

 In 1962, Calder joined the Woodcraft Folk and travelled with the group to the Lake District.
 That same year, after the USSR sent nuclear warheads to Cuba, Calder's parents decided that with Gatwick Airport only two miles away they were in the line of a potential Soviet target.
-The family moved to Guernsey, for a short holiday while the danger passed.
-The school he attended, Thomas Bennett in Crawley, compulsorily taught Russian, which Calder comments was not useful on regular school and family trips to France.
+He attended Thomas Bennett School in Crawley.

 Calder's first job was a cleaner for British Airways at Gatwick and later as a security guard.
 He began writing budget travel guidebooks during this period, starting with the Hitch-hiker's Manual: Britain.
 He later studied for a degree in mathematics at the University of Warwick, while also indulging his love of hitchhiking around Europe.
 At one point he was the holder of the record for the quickest hitchhike between Land's End and John o' Groats.

 After university, Calder briefly taught mathematics in Crawley before getting a job as a radio engineer with the BBC in London.
 Calder wrote several books and series of guides including the Traveller's Survival Kit series and Backpacks, Boots and Baguettes.
 His first broadcast as a travel expert was on Simon Bates' programme Studio B15 on BBC Radio 1 in 1980.

 Calder became travel correspondent for The Independent in 1994 and shortly afterwards began presenting for BBC 2's Travel Show alongside Penny Junor until the programme ended in 1999.
 He then contributed to several BBC 1 shows, including Perfect Holiday and Departure Lounge.
 Calder presented the final film in the last edition of the long-running Holiday programme in 2007.

+At The Independent Calder introduced his strapline "The man who pays his way", reflecting his unwillingness to accept gifts from the travel industry.

 Calder's articles have featured in many publications including Condé Nast Traveller, The Evening Standard, High Life (BA’s inflight magazine), and the trade publication Travel Trade Gazette.

 He continues to contribute to various BBC programmes, including as the 'Global Guru' on BBC News' The Travel Show and on Rip Off Britain.
 He is also a presenter of short films, and as an expert providing advice to consumers.
 He regularly comments as an expert on travel issues for other radio and TV stations, including for Channel 5 on their Britain's Travel Chaos - How To Save Your Summer documentary in 2022.
 Calder presented The Travel Show, a weekly travel phone-in on the London talk radio station LBC, for four years until April 2012.
-He has a weekly podcast called "You Should Have Been There" and he regularly tweets travel information on @SimonCalder.
+He has a weekly podcast called "You Should Have Been There".